 The RESET (GPIO[3]) and POWER CONTROL (GPIO[2]) lines on the CFA633 are normally high-impedance.
 Electrically, they appear to be disconnected or floating.
-When the CFA633 asserts the RESET or POWER\CONTROL lines, they are momentarily driven high or low (as determined by the RESET\INVERT and POWER\INVERT bits, detailed below).
+When the CFA633 asserts the RESET or POWER CONTROL lines, they are momentarily driven high or low (as determined by the AUTO\POLARITY, RESET\INVERT or POWER\INVERT bits, detailed below).
 To end the power or reset pulse, the CFA633 changes the lines back to high-impedance.

-FOUR FUNCTIONS ENABLED BY COMMAND 28
+FOUR FUNCTIONS MAY BE ENABLED BY COMMAND 28